 Astronomy author and photographer Alan Dyer spoke to the Hamilton Amateur Astronomers group about how to photograph (and still enjoy!) the 2024 total solar eclipse.
-These tips can also apply to the upcoming annular solar eclipse that will be crossing the Americas on October 14, 2023.
-As well as the total solar eclipse crossing from Mexico across the United States to northeastern Canada on April 8, 2024, millions will have the chance to capture a solar eclipse.
 So, if you also want to try your hand at photography, you can watch Alan Dyer’s advice in the video above.
 Or read on for a summary of his tips.

 How to photograph a solar eclipse

 Total solar eclipses go by pretty quickly.
 In 2017, I was in Wyoming and was treated to the fastest two minutes and 19 seconds of my life as the moon blotted out the sun.
 So first you have to decide if it’s really worth your effort and the stress of photographing the eclipse.
 For me, personally, I only plan to hold my phone up a couple times during the 2024 totality and snap a couple amateurish shots.
 I know that I won’t be able to get anything as beautiful as astrophotographers can do.
 And that’s what Alan Dyer recommends in his first of five possible levels for photographing the eclipse: the easiest method is taking a photo with your phone.